 10. Clothes Line + Safety Pins

 Army parachute cord or “550 cord” is great stuff.
-I use 550 cord for laundry, clotheslines, and even making the occasional “leash” to tie myself to my day bag in case I fall asleep on a dodgy bus or train.
+I use 550 cord for laundry, clotheslines for drying swimwear, and even making the occasional “leash” to tie myself to my day bag in case I fall asleep on a dodgy bus or train.
 You can also pick it apart to get individual nylon threads for making field repairs.
-The safety pins keep your underwear from blowing down the beach.
+The safety pins are nice for keeping your stuff from blowing down the beach.

 12. Camping Mirror

 The light, unbreakable kind are cheap in camping stores.
 Lots of bungalows and budget places (other than hostels) will not have a mirror.
 You can also use it on overnight trains and buses.
 Plus, if you ever want to get off your isolated island, you could always use it to signal a plane.

 13. Vitamins or All-Natural Supplements

 New continents = new bacteria waiting to ambush your immune system — the same immune system that is probably still recovering from the long flight.
-Also, it is possible not to get all the non-carb/protein stuff your body needs if you only eat a lot of cheap street food every day.
+Also, it is possible you won’t get all the good stuff your body needs if you only eat a lot of cheap street food every day.
 Don’t cheat yourself: food is a big part of the adventure, and there’s a lot of good food to be enjoyed out there!

 14. Fishing Line in a Sewing Kit

-Unlike thread which will rot or break, lightweight fishing line (3 to 5 pound test) is thin enough to sew up straps on backpacks and fix shoes permanently.
+Unlike thread which will rot or break, lightweight fishing line (3 – 5 pound test) is thin enough to sew up straps on backpacks and fix shoes permanently.
 I’ve had to do both while backpacking.
 Plus, you can fish with it for fun survival practice.
 I did so while in a remote part of Borneo.

 15. USB Thumb Drives

-I now carry several cheap USB drives just in case I have to share photos with someone.
-Plus, if internet speeds are too slow for a massive upload to the cloud or social media.
+I now carry several cheap USB drives just in case I want to share photos with someone.
+Sometimes internet speeds are just too slow for a massive upload to the cloud or social media.
 You may have hundreds of photos with someone after traveling with them for a while.
 This is a quick way to share the love and memories electronically.

 17. Liquid Bandage

-Infections are so commonplace in humid, jungle environments that I started carrying a small bottle of liquid bandage with me to seal them up.
-Good for quickly putting over your mozzie bites and blisters too.
+Infections are so commonplace in humid, jungle environments that I started carrying a small bottle of liquid bandage with me to quickly seal up small scratches and bites before they fester.
 Just remember not to inadvertently seal up infection inside!
 If a scratch is already red or puffy, don’t use liquid bandage.

 18. Small Padlock with Two Keys

 No need for a digital one, GPS, or the lensatic beast that I once used in the U.S. Army.
 A simple, $3 ball-style compass available in any camping department will work just fine.
 Now when someone tells you to “turn north” at the end of the road to find that cool temple, you won’t be looking at the sun and guessing.

 20. A Smile

-That contradicts the purpose of most of my travel websites, but I have to be honest — it’s true!
-Don’t overplan, overpack, and research yourself to death…chances are that anything you left at home can be purchased locally (for cheaper) anyway.
+That contradicts the purpose of most of my travel websites, but it’s true!
+Don’t overplan, overpack, and research yourself to death.
+Chances are good that anything you left at home can be purchased locally (for cheaper) anyway.